 A recent media report revealed that about one-fifth of Australia’s surgeons have failed to complete a mandatory online training course designed to combat sexual harassment and bullying within their profession.
 According to an independent report commissioned by the Royal Australiasian College of Surgeons, nearly half of surgeons have experienced workplace bullying or harassment, and victims have generally been afraid to speak out.

-Another media report late last year revealed a “toxic” and “demoralising” culture of bullying and mismanagement at a hospital in south-west Victoria.
+Another media report revealed a “toxic” and “demoralising” culture of bullying and mismanagement at a hospital in south-west Victoria.

-And in recent weeks, it was reported that Melbourne City Council’s former Lord Mayor is under investigation following new allegations of sexual harassment, this time related to his former role as the chairman of Melbourne Health.
-Councillor Doyle has vigorously denied the allegations, which involve a complaint of serious misconduct at a Melbourne Health gala dinner.
+And in 2018, it was reported that Melbourne City Council’s former Lord Mayor was under investigation following new allegations of sexual harassment, this time related to his former role as the chairman of Melbourne Health.
+Councillor Doyle vigorously denied the allegations, which involved a complaint of serious misconduct at a Melbourne Health gala dinner.

 Do your Directors and Executives understand the risks associated with any potential bullying or sexual harassment claim?